dalehenrich/gsApplicationTools/docs/gettingStarted.md

   1. an incorrect [abort transaction](#abort-transaction) will result in a commit error before any logical corruption can be written to the repository.
   2. an inadvertant [commit transaction](#commit-transaction) will commit a partial result from another process to the repository, thus introducing logical corruption, but the subsequent commit will result in a commit error, so at least you will be alerted to the existence of the incorrect transaction semantics.

-If one were using [automatic transaction mode](#automatic-transaction-mode) in this case, the source of the logical corruption will be harder to identify.
+If one were using [automatic transaction mode](#automatic-transaction-mode) in this case, the source of the logical corruption would be harder to isolate and identify.

-However, in a [Topaz session](#gemstone-session) that is making use of multiple concurrent processes, one must be very careful to make sure that a [commit transaction](#commit-transaction) in one process will commit partial results in another process

 ###GemServer

 The **GemServer** class provides a framework for standardized:
   - [exception handling services](#gem-server-exception-handlers)
   - [transaction management](#gem-server-transaction-management)